cdworschak/dolmenwood/general.md

 * The Nag-Lord moves south: Crookhorns have been sighted in the vicinity of the ruined abbey of St Clewyd of late, far to the south of their master’s dominion.
 The folk of Prigwort mutter fearfully of war.
 Word has it that the duke’s forces are massing in the town in anticipation of an attack.
 * The wizard of Prigwort: A magician by the name of Droobe makes his home within the town of Prigwort.
 It is said that he is amenable to visitors seeking his arcane knowledge and is willing to place or lift curses for a fee.
 It is believed that his magic is responsible for the otherworldly quality of the spirits brewed in Prigwort.

-## responses
-* Sarah/Gabe
-	* native exploreres and fortune seekers, focus on sandbox play
-* Will
-	* osr sandbox treasure hunt, gold-for-xp, emergent plot if any
-* Cyrill
-	* Campaign Style: I've always preferred sandboxes with a bit of player agency.
-Meta Quests are my favourites to both play and run.
-	* Time Limit: I am more an event style when player action can actively change the course or speed of an overarching meta-event.
-	* Campaign focus: Fighting against an ancient evil that has us exploring the world collecting, activating or even Destroying collectables as part of a meta quest to delay this force.
-	* Cohesive group concept: Explorers chimes with me. but now with the whole not start knowing each other makes me think we might have our home town/village/settlement attacked and we are given the same objective that leads us to the same place at the same time with the same goal.

 ## useful links
 [Welcome to Dolmenwood PDF](https://necroticgnome.com/products/welcome-to-dolmenwood)